 Originally the building was painted gray-brown to mimic Gothic stonework.
-While the structure is relatively simple and elegant compared to other religious structures of the 1880s, there are many beautiful details such as ornate window traceries, archways, chimneys, and spires.
-The Old Church features a porte-cochere to shelter carriages and stained glass windows created by highly acclaimed Povey Brothers Studio.
+While the structure is relatively simple and elegant compared to other religious structures of the 1880s, there are many beautiful details, such as ornate window traceries, archways, chimneys, and spires.
+The Old Church features a porte cochere to shelter carriages and stained glass windows created by the highly acclaimed Povey Brothers Studio.
 Inside, the vaulted hall is an expansive but intimate space, softened by simple wooden pews and bathed in natural light.

 One of The Old Church’s most notable features is a Hook and Hastings tracker action pipe organ, the first and now the only in Portland.
 A gift from the Ladd family, the organ arrived in Portland in 1883.
 The organ was used regularly in church services for many years.

 This tracker action organ uses mechanical connections and hand-pumping rather than electricity to produce a unique sound.
 It’s able to produce a broad range of tones, perfect for performing a wide array of music.
 By the middle of the 20th century the organ was in disrepair.
 Fortunately, it had escaped being converted to electricity – a common fate for hand-pumped organs.
 Major restorations in 1976 and 1997 brought the organ back to its original glory, both as an object of art and a musical instrument that will inspire listeners for decades to come!